01 of 11

-From upper left, going clockwise: houses show off favored Tuscan colors (ochres, yellows, blues), all worn; sweeping architecture and fine masonry in Firenza (Florence); attention to detail with this ceiling at an indoor market; fine stonework.Continue to 6 of 11 below.
+From upper left, going clockwise: houses show off favored Tuscan colors (ochres, yellows, blues), all worn; sweeping architecture and beautiful masonry in Firenza (Florence); attention to detail with this ceiling at an indoor market; beautiful stonework.Continue to 6 of 11 below.

 06 of 11

-Because woodwork is so important in Tuscany, this is your place to spend a little extra on cabinets that really shine.
+Because woodwork is so vital in Tuscany, this is your place to spend a little extra on cabinets that shine.

+Did You Know?
 Tuscan cooking is simple, hearty, and welcoming.
-Some Tuscan dishes--which tend to utilize bread, cheese, vegetables, legumes, and fruit in season--include pork sausage and white beans; Panzanella Toscana (a bread salad); Scrambled Tomato Frittata (eggs sunny side up on a bed of stewed tomatoes); sausage and polenta; and black leaf kale soup over slices of toasted bread.Continue to 7 of 11 below.
+Some Tuscan dishes —which tend to utilize bread, cheese, vegetables, legumes, and fruit in season — include pork sausage and white beans; Panzanella Toscana (a bread salad); Scrambled Tomato Frittata (eggs sunny side up on a bed of stewed tomatoes); sausage and polenta; and black leaf kale soup over slices of toasted bread.Continue to 7 of 11 below.

 07 of 11